How African fishermen feel the burn of their own practices – DW – 05/10/2023

 During the symposium in Rabat, all participants agreed in principle to seek remedies to the current situation, as off the West African coast alone, the damage amounts to at least $2.3 billion (€ 2.1 billion) each year.

-Abdennaji Laamrich, head of the ATLAFCO cooperation and information systems, said that better monitoring mechanisms are required to begin to assess — and address — the situation, adding that African states must "also fight against these harmful techniques of local fishermen and illegal fishing."
+Abdennaji Laamrich, head of the ATLAFCO cooperation and information systems, said that better monitoring mechanisms are required to begin assessing — and addressing — the situation.
+African states must "also fight against these harmful techniques of local fishermen and illegal fishing," he said.

-However, Tall stresses that this does not mean that artisanal fishermen should become the scapegoats of an issue that is far more complicated.
+However, Tall stressed that this does not mean that artisanal fishermen should become the scapegoats of an issue that is far more complicated.

 According his view, illegal, undeclared and unregulated (IUU) fishing activities are the main problem, representing up to 26 million tons of fish caught every year.
-As these practices are carried out at high sea beyond the reach of national jurisdictions, it is near-impossible to police these activities.
+As these practices are carried out at high sea beyond the reach of national jurisdictions, it is virtually impossible to police them.

-But even with IUU activities only taking place miles out at sea, the ripple effect is again felt back on the shore, where rural coastal populations suffer the most under such illegal overfishing practices.
+But even though IUU activities take place miles out at sea, their ripple effect is felt back on shore, where rural coastal populations suffer the most under such illegal overfishing practices.

-And thus resumes the vicious cycle of local fishermen seeking increasingly harmful methods to also get their share of fish, as the Atlantic waters off the West African coast start to resemble a desert.
+That's the irony of the vicious cycle of local fishermen seeking increasingly harmful methods to also get their share of fish: the Atlantic waters off the West African coast are starting to resemble a desert.